Where Rick Stands

 Efficient, Modern Government

 Rick's core differentiator is doing more with less.
-The office reduced staff from 21 to 14 - about a one-third reduction - through software and process improvements, with no layoffs and no drop in service.
-The office uses AI-assisted analysis of aerial imagery to flag likely new construction for field checks, replacing blanket canvassing, and renegotiated its aerial imagery contract to fly the county twice a year - at roughly half the old cost - with full coverage including Kelleys Island.
+When he took office there were 21 employees; as of June 2026 the office has 14 budgeted employees - about a one-third reduction through software and process improvements, with no layoffs and no drop in service.
+As people leave on their own, jobs are combined rather than refilled.
+The office uses AI-assisted analysis of aerial imagery to flag likely new construction for field checks, replacing blanket canvassing, and flies the county twice a year with full coverage including Kelleys Island.

 Transparency Tools